fabyo0/IMS/README.md

 ```
 php artisan db:seed
 ```
+Then you can login the following credentials
+- Username: S.Admin
+- Password: Admin@2023

 ## HOW THE SYSTEMS WORKS

 Users will be located depending on which branch are designated to and each user will have diffrent permissions which will be assigned by Super Administrator.